EBGU/Selfee/README.md

 **This script could NOT run on WINDOWS !!!**

-**Selfee is not design to work on mice with a fiberoptic cable.
+**Selfee is not designed to work on mice with a fiberoptic cable.
 We recommend you another work [MARS](https://elifesciences.org/articles/63720).**

 <div align=center>
 <img src=./img/selfee.jpg width=40%/>